 Open your can of tuna and drain it.
 Flake it with a fork, meaning gently unpack it so that it’s not all in a clump.

-Toss it into the bowl of pasta and peas along with the remainder of the ingredients.
-Stir well to combine everything making sure it’s all evenly coated.
+Toss tuna into the bowl of pasta and peas along with the remainder of the ingredients.
+Stir pasta salad well to combine everything making sure it’s all evenly coated.

-This is the perfect opportunity to use up whatever veggies you’ve got in your fridge!
+This salad is the perfect opportunity to use up whatever vegetables you’ve got in your fridge!

 - Bell peppers